 Guide On Company's Equipment Recovery [Laptop, Hardware] After Remote Employee Termination

-In fact, 30% of companies report having equipment loss or damage due to terminated employees according to the SHRM report.
-Simply put, it is difficult to terminate the services of an employee and it is even more difficult to retrieve their equipment.
-This post discusses what to consider when implementing a security plan to retrieve company equipment and how to retrieve all company equipment from terminated employees.
+What’s more, 30% of companies report having equipment loss or damage due to terminated employees, according to an SHRM report.
+Simply put, it is difficult to terminate the services of an employee and it is even more difficult to retrieve their equipment when they leave.

 Implementing a security plan to retrieve company equipment